 The National Science Foundation's "Science Nation" series captured Living Laboratory in action at the Museum of Science, Boston:

-The purpose of the National Living Lab initiative is to assist researchers and informal science educators in collaboration efforts that foster public awareness, engagement and understanding of the scientific study of children’s learning and development.
+The Living Laboratory model was developed at the Museum of Science in Boston, with support from the National Science Foundation.
+The purpose of the National Living Laboratory initiative is to assist researchers and informal science educators in collaboration efforts that foster public awareness, engagement and understanding of the scientific study of children’s learning and development.